awsdocs/amazon-route53-docs/doc_source/co.za.md

 Not supported\.

 **Domain locking to prevent unauthorized transfers**
 Not supported\.
 To prevent unauthorized transfers, restrict access to the registrant email address and to the Route 53 APIs that could allow ownership change, for example, [UpdateDomainContact](https://docs.aws.amazon.com/Route53/latest/APIReference/API_domains_UpdateDomainContact.html)\.
-For more information, see [Required permissions for actions on domain registrations](r53-api-permissions-ref.md#required-permissions-domain-registrations) and [Example permissions for a domain record owner](access-control-managing-permissions.md#example-permissions-record-owner)\.
+For more information, see [Actions, resources, and condition keys for Route 53 Domains](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonroute53domains.html) in the *Service Authorization Reference* and [Example permissions for a domain record owner](access-control-managing-permissions.md#example-permissions-record-owner)\.

 **Internationalized domain names**
 Not supported\.